rttomlinson/weather_app/README.md

 [Working demo hosted on Heroku](https://minimal-weather-app.herokuapp.com/)

-If copying these files, you will need to acquire an API key from Dark Sky and create a directory 'keys' in the root directory with a json file named darkSkyKey and have your API key the value of a property named "darkSkyKey".
+If copying these files, you will need to acquire an API key from Dark Sky and set an environment variable to DARK_SKY_API_KEY.
-Example:
-{
-    "darkSkyKey": "[Your key here]"
-}
+The weather.js in the /routes directory relies on this variable being set to send it's request to the Dark Sky API.

 Currently using inline svg.
 May considering moving to an external file.